about leesa

 Podcast Interview by Selina Novello – One World, Countless Stories

-Here is my one and only podcast interview from a few years ago (2022?).
+Here’s an interview from a few years ago.
 I speak about the process of learning and what I have discovered in my life that has helped in my understanding of the world.
 I’m proud of a specific discovery: ETCH – the four elements that support all life and are the foundational elements of storytelling.

 Corner Lot – Leesa’s Writing Group

-FisheeFriends on YouTube – YouTuber for a time, observational art videos
+FisheeFriends on YouTube – I was a YouTuber for a time with silly art videos.

 Buy me a coffee – Just this.
 If I add value to your world, I’d love a cup :)